 This study highlights the importance of herbal medicine in the traditional management of asthenia among people living with HIV in Senegal, through a significant diversity of medicinal plants and therapeutic practices.
 The results highlight the predominance of roots, leaves and bark, as well as the widespread use of oral aqueous preparations.
 The convergence of these practices with those reported in other African contexts highlights the ethnopharmacological potential of several species identified.
 However, the intensive exploitation of certain plant organs and their concomitant use with antiretroviral therapies raise issues of sustainability and safety.
 These data provide a relevant basis for targeted phytochemical and pharmacological investigations, as well as for the rational integration of traditional knowledge into public health strategies.

 Disclaimer (Artificial Intelligence)

-Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.
+Author(s) hereby declare that no generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.

 References